-For the Digital Operational Resilience Act Trained Professional (DORATPro) program, you can find all information at: https://www.digital-operational-resilience-act.com/Digital_Operational_Resilience_Act_Trained_Professional_(DORATPro).html
+Note: For the Digital Operational Resilience Act Trained Professional (DORATPro) online training, exam, and certificate of completion:

 Possible modules of the tailor-made training program